 Apple has removed the media picker from iOS 12’s Messages app.
 Thankfully, you are still able to access the photographs, videos, Slo-Mo clips, Portrait shots and other items stored in the Photos library on your iPhone or iPad—thanks to an all-new dedicated iMessage app.

 This is one of a slew of new features and enhancements in iOS 12, which released for public consumption in September 2018 as a free software update for all iPhones from iPhone 5s onward.

-- Media attachments are now handled via a dedicated iMessage app
+- Attaching media is now handled by a dedicated Photos iMessage app.

-This is a major change from the previous implementation (that debuted with iOS 10) where tapping the camera icon in a message conversation would bring up a panel combining the mini-viewfinder and thumbnails of your recently saved images from the Photos library.
+This is a major change from the previous implementation (that we first saw in iOS 10) where tapping the camera icon in Messages would bring up a panel with a tiny viewfinder and thumbnails of the recently saved items in the Photos library.

 To access your Photos library from within Messages, do the following:

-2) Tap a message conversation or create a new chat.
+2) Tap an existing conversation or create a new chat.

 3) If you see the arrow on the lefthand side of the text field, tap it.

 4) Tap the App Store icon on the lefthand side of the text field to reveal your App Strip.
 If you don’t see the App Store icon, hit the arrow on the lefthand side of the text field to reveal it.

-5) Swipe across the app tray to find the Photos icon, then tap it.
+5) Swipe across the App Strip to find the Photos icon, then tap it.

 6) Swipe left and right, then tap a thumbnail to attach the underlying item.